 With Angela Challis, Shane co-founded Brimstone Press (2004) and Black: Australian Dark Culture Magazine (2008).
 Shane has edited several anthologies, and he was the founder and managing editor of HorrorScope: The Australian Dark Fiction Blog and the guest editor (with Angela) of Midnight Echo Issue #2.
 Also with Angela, Shane co-founded ground-breaking online magazine Shadowed Realms (published from 2004 to 2007) and the Australian Dark Fantasy & Horror ‘year’s best’ anthology series, which ran for three annual issues (co-editing the first volume).

-Shane has won two Ditmar Awards, and his fiction, editing, and critical/review work has been nominated/shortlisted for the major Australian speculative fiction genre awards (including the Australian Shadows Awards and Aurealis Awards) more than twenty times.
+Shane has won the Australian Shadows Award and two Ditmar Awards, and his fiction, editing, and critical/review work has been nominated/shortlisted for the major Australian speculative fiction genre awards (including the Australian Shadows Awards, Aurealis Awards, and Ditmars) more than twenty times.
 He has also been shortlisted for Spain’s Premios Ignotus, and his work has twice made the preliminary ballot for the Bram Stoker Awards.

 Shane served the Australian Horror Writers Association as Vice President from 2008 to 2010, as Media Manager from 2006 to 2010, as an Australian Shadows judge in 2007 and 2008, and Awards Director from 2009 to 2011.
 His major achievements on the AHWA Committee include expanding the Australian Shadows Award into Australia’s premier horror fiction award by introducing prize money and additional categories and spearheading the united genre author campaign (uniting AHWA with the Romance Writers of Australia and Sisters in Crime Australia) against the Productivity Commission’s recommendation to abolish Parallel Importation Restrictions.